Albany, Western Australia: Transport

-Albany has a city bus service run by Swan Transit with five town routes.
+Albany has a city bus service run by Swan Transit under the TransAlbany brand with five town routes.
 Albany is connected to Perth with road-coach services via Walpole and Bunbury; via Katanning and Northam; via Kojonup and Williams.
 Transwa coaches also serve Jerramungup, Ravensthorpe and Hopetoun.

-Regional Express Airlines, a national independent regional airline, provides 23 services a week between Perth and Albany Airport using 34-passenger turboprop Saab 340 aircraft.
+Rex Airlines, a national independent regional airline, provides 23 services a week between Perth and Albany Airport using 34-passenger turboprop Saab 340 aircraft.

 Albany was served by the Albany Progress passenger train from Perth until 1978.
 The railway station reopened as a tourist information centre in 1994.

 Media

-Albany radio stations include locally owned broadcaster GOLD MX and FLY FM as well as national broadcasters 783 Triple M (formerly 6VA and RadioWest), Rete Italia, Vision FM, HitFM (formerly HOT FM), ABC Great Southern, ABC News, ABC Radio National, ABC Classic FM, Triple J, Racing Radio & Great Southern FM.
+Albany radio stations include locally owned broadcaster GOLD MX as well as national broadcasters 783 Triple M (formerly 6VA and RadioWest), Vision FM, HitFM (formerly HOT FM), ABC Great Southern, ABC News, ABC Radio National, ABC Classic FM, Triple J, & Great Southern FM.

 Below is a table showing the broadcast frequencies on which these services can be received.

-Localised television stations available in Albany include GWN7, WIN Television Western Australia, West Digital Television, SBS and ABC Television Western Australia.
-GWN7 broadcasts a half-hour news program for regional WA, GWN7 News, at 5:30pm on weeknights with a district newsroom covering Albany and surrounding areas based in the city.
+Localised television stations available in Albany include GWN7 (now Seven Regional), WIN Television Western Australia, West Digital Television, SBS Television and ABC Television Western Australia.
+Seven (formerly GWN7) broadcasts a half-hour local news program for regional WA, Seven News Regional WA (formerly GWN7 News) at 5:30pm on weeknights with a district newsroom covering Albany and surrounding areas based in the city.

 Below is a table showing the full suite of digital television services available in Albany.

 These services are broadcast from Mount Clarence and cover the majority of the geographic area with some areas requiring a signal to be received from the Southern Agricultural site at Mount Barker.
 Both these transmission sites employ vertical polarity.
 Furthermore, a number of residents rely on receiving these services via satellite using the Viewer Access Satellite Television system.

 Local newspapers are the Albany Advertiser (established 1888) and The Extra (owned by Seven West Media Limited, publishers of The West Australian).
-Local radio stations GOLD MX and Fly FM are owned by local independent broadcaster BARRICADES MEDIA.
+Local radio station GOLD MX is owned by local independent broadcaster Barricades Media.

 Sport

 Two of Albany's major sports facilities are Collingwood Park Stadium in Collingwood Park and Centennial Oval in Centennial Park.
 Collingwood Park is home to North Albany Football Club while Centennial Oval is home to Royals Football Club.

 Albany Leisure and Aquatic Centre is the home of Albany Basketball Association.
 The Rainbow Coast Raiders of the State Basketball League played at the Albany Sports Centre (33 Barker Road) between 1989 and 1999.
-33 Barker Road is now the home of Albany Indoor Beach Volleyball.
+33 Barker Road later became the home of Albany Indoor Beach Volleyball.

+Albany Leisure and Aquatic Centre hosted the Australian Boomers in a game against China in June 2012.

+Albany Sea Dragons are the regions only rugby league club who partake in inter-regional WA competitions run by the NRL WA.